ToastShaman/toastshaman.github.io/content/posts/tiny-types.md

 For example, the `sendEmail` method expects the second argument to be a string containing the subject of the email.
 It would be an easy mistake to make to swap the subject with the body of the email.
 Additionally, the `sendEmail` method will need to check whether the provided arguments are valid.
-For example, can the body or the subject be an empty or blank string?
+For example, can the body or the subject be an empty, blank or null string?

 ```java
 // compiles without errors